MichaelAxtmann/DualPivotQuicksort/README.md

 ## DualPivotQuicksort for C++

-This repository contains the sorting algorithm BlockQuicksort [1] ported to C++.
+This repository contains a C++ port of the the sorting algorithm BlockQuicksort of the Java OpenJDK [1, 2], firstly proposed by Vladimir Yaroslavskiy.
 The C++ version moves elements whenever possible and accepts an optional comparator.
 The interface supports a subset of ```std::sort```:
 ```
 dual_pivot_quicksort::sort(Iterator begin, Iterator end, [Comparator comp])
 ```